twohoursonelife/2HOL/README.md

 # 2HOL
-Documentation and Playbooks for Two Hours One Life
+Documentation and Ansible Playbooks for Two Hours One Life